 We have incurred net losses since inception and we cannot be certain if or when we will produce sufficient revenue from our operations to support our costs.
-Even if profitability is achieved, we may not be able to sustain profitability.
+We achieved profitability for the quarter ended September 30, 2015 largely as a result of a gain on lease amendments and, even if profitability is achieved in the future, we may not be able to sustain profitability on a consistent basis.
 We expect to continue to incur substantial losses and negative cash flow from operations for the foreseeable future.